Back to Blog

 Your life, going forward

-At some point, the question shifts.
+At some point the question shifts.
 It stops being "how do I survive this?" and becomes "what does my life look like now?"
 That transition doesn't happen on a schedule, and it doesn't mean you've stopped grieving.
 It means the grief has made room for other things alongside it.

-Some people eventually fall in love again and feel guilty about it, as if loving someone new betrays the person who died.
-It doesn't.
+Some people eventually fall in love again and feel guilty about it.
+It doesn't betray the person who died.
 New love doesn't erase old love.
-The human heart is not a finite container.
+Other people build a quieter solo life and find peace there.
+There's no correct answer to "what comes next."

 If you're in the early months, please know this: you are not going crazy.
 You are grieving.
 Those two things feel identical from the inside, but they're not the same.